High-resolution momentum distributions from low-resolution wave functions: Results

 In Fig.~\ref{fig:O16_ws_comparison} we show single-proton high-resolution momentum distributions up to $2\,\fmi$ for \oxygen\ from CVMC calculations using both the AV18 two-nucleon interaction only and with AV18 and the Urbana IX (UIX) three-nucleon potential~\cite{Pudliner:1995wk}.
 The differences between the distributions are typical of other nuclei and also of differences between using UIX and the Urbana X (UX) potential~\cite{Wiringa:2013ala}.
 To match to SRG distributions using Eq.~\eqref{eq:momentum_distribution} we need to choose an appropriate s.p.~basis for each interaction.
 We use adjusted Woods-Saxon orbitals as a phenomenological way to build in the relevant nuclear saturation physics without having to explicitly evolve three- and higher-body forces.

 Figure \ref{fig:O16_ws_comparison} shows SRG results with two different Woods-Saxon parametrizations dubbed ``Universal''~\cite{Dudek:1982zz} and ``Seminole''~\cite{Schwierz:2007ve,Volya:woods_saxon}, with both using AV18 to SRG-evolve the operator to $\lambda=1.5\,\fmi$.
 The Universal param\-etrization describes heavy nuclei such as $^{208}$Pb, whereas the Seminole parametrization is intended for shell model calculations of \oxygen\ and heavier nuclei.
 The Universal distribution tends to be close to the CVMC distribution with AV18 and UIX, while the Seminole favors the AV18-only distribution.
-In all subsequent figures, we show results using a Woods-Saxon potential where the parameters are adjusted to best describe VMC calculations for a particular choice of two- and three-nucleon interactions.
+In all subsequent figures, we adjust the strength and radius of the central potential to best describe VMC calculations using the same values as the Universal parametrization for the other Woods-Saxon parameters; however, no fine-tuning of the parameters is necessary.

 Note that if one tried to use consistently calculated Hartree-Fock orbitals with soft NN-only Hamiltonians, the results would be poor because saturation would be distorted.
 The semi-phenomenological approach is in the spirit of hybrid calculations that successfully mix accurate structure with effective field theory current operators as well as with the traditional phenomenological analysis of $(e,e'p)$ experiments~\cite{Lapikas:1993aa}.
 Our justification here is empirical but is open to more controlled validation through further benchmarking with {\it ab initio} many-body calculations.